Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Quaternionic Gauges and Curvatures

 Most significantly, the basic Ricatti Equation change of variable, $ B = \psi^{-2} $ used in all the earlier versions of this model\cite{rankin.caqg,rankin.ijtp}, no longer linearizes equation (\ref{def.identity.q}) into the ``wave equation'' without restricting $ B $ back into the complex plane.
-A yet unknown generalization of this change of variable is needed at the very least, one that reduces to $ B = \psi^{-2} $ as variables are restricted to the complex plane.
-This alone is a major complication.
-Without the basic ``wave equation'' form, there is no Dirac Equation, even if the square root in the spin term extends into the quaternions as the Dirac spin term must.
+Instead,